The big L

 This Botox “map” took several years to get right for me.
 My neurologist and I collaborated for my personal migraine needs.

-Today, I brought my Cefaly for Dr. Polkala to test 😁 … to make sure he can truly understand when he makes recommendations for other patients.
+Today, I brought my Cefaly for Dr. Pokala to test 😁 … to make sure he can truly understand when he makes recommendations for other patients.

 I love a great doc!